 Authenticating API users

 Note that your API server still needs to decide what the authenticated user can do with your API.
-For more information, see the Google Cloud Platform Auth Guide.
+For more information, see the Google Cloud Auth guide.

 Get familiar with the deployment steps and see Endpoints features in action by doing the Quickstart for Endpoints, which uses scripts to deploy a sample API to a App Engine flexible backend.

 Learn more about using Endpoints by walking through one of the Tutorials.